The Gilbert Arborescence Problem: Degree of Steiner Points in a Minkowski plane with linear weight function

 Assume for the purpose of finding a contradiction that $n > 3$.
 Then the polygon has at least $4$ sides.
 Note that the diagonals $a_0^\ast a_{j}^\ast$ and $a_{j-1}^\ast a_n^\ast$ intersect.
 Applying the triangle inequality to the two triangles formed by these diagonals and the two edges $v_j^\ast$ and $w^\ast$ (as illustrated in Figure~\ref{Fig:polygon}), we obtain

 Therefore, equality holds throughout, and we obtain equality in the triangle inequality.
-Since the dual norm is strictly convex, it follows that $v_j^\ast$ and $w^\ast$ are parallel.
+Since we assume the norm is smooth, the dual norm is strictly convex and it follows that $v_j^\ast$ and $w^\ast$ are parallel.
 This holds for all $j=2,\dots,n-1$.
 It follows that $p_1^\ast=\dots=p_n^\ast=-q^\ast$.
 Geometrically this means that the unit vectors $\frac{1}{\norm{p_i}}p_i$ and $-\frac{1}{\norm{q}}q$ all have the same supporting line on the unit ball.
 We can think of this condition on the vectors $p_i$ and $q$ as a generalisation of collinearity to Minkowski space.

 Choose a point $s_2$ on the edge $op_i$ such that the line through $s_2$ parallel to $op_n$ intersects the edge $op_1$ in $s_1$, say, with $s_1\neq o$.
 See Figure~\ref{Fig:unitball}.

 Because of the straight line segments on the boundary of the unit ball, $\norm{x+y}=\norm{x}+\norm{y}$ for any $x,y$ such that the unit vectors $\frac{1}{\norm{x}}x$ and $\frac{1}{\norm{y}}y$ lie on this segment.
 In particular,